Center for Water

 Prioritizing Wetland Restoration for Water Quality and Habitat Improvement

-To prioritize wetland restoration to select sites that will most likely result in high quality wetlands which will be sustainable in the future and second, to prioritize wetland restoration that will improve water quality and habitat.
+To prioritize wetland restoration to select sites that will most likely result in high quality wetlands which will be sustainable in the future and second, to prioritize wetland restoration that will improve water quality, in the form of nitrogen and phosphorus inputs, and habitat.